Pontius Pilate: Role as governor of Judea

 Pilate was subordinate to the legate of Syria; however, for the first six years in which he held office, Syria's legate Lucius Aelius Lamia was absent from the region, something which Helen Bond believes may have presented difficulties to Pilate.
 He seems to have been free to govern the province as he wished, with intervention by the legate of Syria only coming at the end of his tenure, after the appointment of Lucius Vitellius to the post in 35.
-Like other Roman governors of Judaea, Pilate made his primary residence in Caesarea, going to Jerusalem mainly for major feasts in order to maintain order.
+Like other Roman governors of Judaea, Pilate made his primary residence in Caesarea, going to Jerusalem mainly for major feasts to maintain order.
 He also would have toured around the province in order to hear cases and administer justice.

 As governor, Pilate had the right to appoint the Jewish High Priest and also officially controlled the vestments of the High Priest in the Antonia Fortress.
 Unlike his predecessor, Valerius Gratus, Pilate retained the same high priest, Joseph ben Caiaphas, for his entire tenure.
 Caiaphas would be removed following Pilate's own removal from the governorship.
 This indicates that Caiaphas and the priests of the Sadducee sect were reliable allies to Pilate.
 Moreover, Maier argues that Pilate could not have used the temple treasury to construct an aqueduct, as recorded by Josephus, without the cooperation of the priests.
 Similarly, Helen Bond argues that Pilate is depicted working closely with the Jewish authorities in the execution of Jesus.
 Jean-Pierre Lémonon argues that official cooperation with Pilate was limited to the Sadducees, noting that the Pharisees are absent from the gospel accounts of Jesus's arrest and trial.

 Daniel Schwartz takes the note in the Gospel of Luke (Luke 23:12) that Pilate had a difficult relationship with the Galilean Jewish king Herod Antipas as potentially historical.
 He also finds historical the information that their relationship mended following the execution of Jesus.
 Based on John 19:12, it is possible that Pilate held the title "friend of Caesar" (amicus Caesaris, φίλος τοῦ Kαίσαρος), a title also held by the Jewish kings Herod Agrippa I and Herod Agrippa II and by close advisors to the emperor.
 Both Daniel Schwartz and Alexander Demandt do not think this especially likely.